discordjs/guide/guide/popular-topics/permissions.md

 * Permission: The ability to execute a certain action in Discord
 * Overwrite: Rule on a channel to modify the permissions for a member or role
-* Bitfield: Binary representation of Discord permissions
+* Bit field: Binary representation of Discord permissions
-* Flag: Readable string in MACRO_CASE, for example `'KICK_MEMBERS'`, refers to a position in the permission bitfield.
+* Flag: Readable string in MACRO_CASE, for example `'KICK_MEMBERS'`, refers to a position in the permission bit field.
 You can find a list of all valid flags in the [Discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)
 * Base Permissions: Permissions for all roles a member has, added up
 * Final Permissions: Permissions for a member, after all overwrites are applied